BrenPatF/Sandbox/README.md

 The prerequisite [Utils](https://github.com/BrenPatF/oracle_plsql_utils) module includes a function Get_XPlan that generates the plan automatically by searching v$sql for the last instance of a marker string, then passing the sql_id into the DBMS_XPlan call.

 In order for Oracle to provide actual row and other useful statistics in the plan, the hint gather_plan_statistics may be included in the query.
-In addition a marker string can be included, here FF_PL.
-Then passing this string into the Utils function allows the correct sql_id to be identified:
+If a marker string, say 'FF_PL' is also included, then passing this string into the Utils function allows the correct sql_id to be identified:

-Utils.Get_XPlan(p_sql_marker => 'FF_PLF')
+`Utils.Get_XPlan(p_sql_marker => 'FF_PLF')`

 Here is an example of the query and function call from the fanfoot subproject, followed by the resulting output plan: